 The Game Drive

 The safari experience starts with open-top vehicle rides around the safari park on a set trail.
-There are over 700 species in the safari park, many of which are classified as vulnerable, endangered or even extinct species from the wild.
+There are over 700 animals in the safari park, many of which are classified as vulnerable, endangered or even extinct species from the wild.
 You’ll see zebras, giraffes, cheetahs, wildebeests, gazelles, ostriches, antelopes, pygmy hippos and the endangered Arabian Ibex and Oryx, native to Arabian peninsula.

 Pygmy hippo at Nofa safari park.
 Photo by: Laura Alho